 If credit reduction applies, enter the total from Schedule A (Form 940)

-Determine your FUTA tax and balance due or overpayment.
+Part 4: Determine your FUTA tax and balance due or overpayment.
 If any line does NOT apply, leave it blank.

 12